Mobile · Multi-Platform · FinTech Experian · 2023–2024

 • Component Library

-Shared component library in Figma used across all 9 designers and synced with engineering tokens
+Shared Figma library used across all 9 designers, synced with engineering tokens

 The results of simplicity.